I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/nf-ntifs-fsrtllookupperfileobjectcontext.md

 <p>To associate an initialized per-file-object context structure with a file object, use the <b>FsRtlInsertPerFileObjectContext</b> function.</p>

-<p>To remove a per-file-object context structure that is associated with a file object, use the <a href="https://msdn.microsoft.com/library/windows/hardware/ff547232">FsRtlRemovePerFileObjectContext</a> function.</p>

-<p>A "legacy" file system filter driver calls <b>FsRtlLookupPerFileObjectContext</b> to retrieve its per-file-object context structure for a file object.
-The context structure contains context information that the filter driver maintains for the file object.
-This context structure must have previously been associated with the file object by calling the <b>FsRtlInsertPerFileObjectContext</b> function.</p>

-<p>If the FSRTL_PER_FILEOBJECT_CONTEXT structure is embedded in a filter defined per-file-object context structure, the <b>CONTAINING_RECORD</b> macro can be used to obtain a pointer to the head of the filter-defined structure.</p>

-<p>To initialize a per-file-object context structure, use the <a href="https://msdn.microsoft.com/8ed219c8-927e-47b1-8ebf-689535dea0fc">FsRtlInitPerFileObjectContext </a>macro.</p>

-<p>To associate an initialized per-file-object context structure with a file object, use the <b>FsRtlInsertPerFileObjectContext</b> function.</p>

-<p>To remove a per-file-object context structure that is associated with a file object, use the <a href="https://msdn.microsoft.com/library/windows/hardware/ff547232">FsRtlRemovePerFileObjectContext</a> function.</p>
+<p>To remove a per-file-object context structure that is associated with a file object, use the <a href="..\ntifs\nf-ntifs-fsrtlremoveperfileobjectcontext.md">FsRtlRemovePerFileObjectContext</a> function.</p>

 ## -requirements
 <table>